i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/monitoring-resources/organizing-hosts-and-services/groups.md

 ## Description

-In i-Vertix, it is possible to group together hosts and services within groups:
+In i-Vertix, it is possible to group hosts and services into groups:

-Generally speaking, groups are containers in which sets of objects having a common property can be grouped together:
+Generally speaking, groups are containers in which sets of objects that share a common property can be grouped together:

-* Same material identity (Dell, HP, IBM, etc., servers), logical identity (network equipment) or geographical identity (Europe, Asia, Africa, North America, etc.)
+* Same physical identity (Dell, HP, IBM, etc. servers), logical identity (network equipment) or geographical identity (Europe, Asia, Africa, North America, etc.)
-* Belonging to the same application (CMS application, etc.) or to a same sector of activity (Salary management, etc.)
+* belonging to the same application (CMS application, etc.) or to the same sector of activity (salary management, etc.)
-* Etc.
+* etc.

-Host groups and service groups are used to group together objects by logical entities.
+Host groups and service groups are used to group objects according to logical entities.
 They are used to:

-* Configure ACLs to link a set of resources to a type of profile
+* Configure ACLs to associate a set of resources with a type of profile.
-* Allow viewing of availability reports per group.
-Generate a Rome Agency” availability report for resources.
+* Allow availability reports to be viewed by group.
+Generate a "Rome Agency" availability report for resources.
-* Enable viewing the status of a set of objects by selecting in the search filters of a group of objects
+* View the status of a set of items by selecting a group of items in the search filters.
-* Search several performance graphs quickly by browsing the object tree structure by group and then by resource
+* Quickly browse multiple performance graphs by browsing the object tree structure by group and then by resource.

-Generally speaking, we try to group together hosts by functional level.
-E.g.: DELL and HP hosts or Linux, Windows, etc., hosts.
+Generally we try to group hosts by functional level.
+For example: DELL and HP hosts, or Linux, Windows, etc. hosts.
-We also try to group services by application jobs.
-E.g.: Salary management application, ERP Application, etc.
+We also try to group services by application job.
+For example: Payroll application, ERP application, etc.

 > For the hosts belonging to a host group, the retention of RRD files can be defined in the host group.
-This definition
-> overrides the global definition.
-In the event that the same host belongs to several groups each possessing a
+This definition overrides the global definition.
-> retention definition, the highest value will be selected for the host.
+> If the same host belongs to multiple groups, each with a retention definition, the highest value is selected for the host.

 ## Creating a host group

 Go to the **Configuration > Hosts > Host Groups** menu and click on **Add**

-* The **Name** and **Alias** defines the name and the alias of the host group.
+* The **Name** and **Alias** define the name and alias of the host group.
-* The **Members** list allows us to add hosts in the hostgroup.
+* The **Members** list allows us to add hosts to the hostgroup.
-* The **Notes** field allows us to add optional notes concerning the host group.
+* The **Notes** field allows us to add optional notes about the hostgroup.
-* The **Notes URL** field defines a URL which can be used to give more information on the hostgroup.
+* The **Notes URL** field defines a URL that can be used to provide further information about the host group.
-* The **Action URL** field defines a URL normally used to give information on actions on the hostgroup (maintenance, etc.).
+* The **Action URL** field defines a URL normally used to give information about actions on the hostgroup (maintenance, etc.).
-* The **Icon** field indicates the icon to be use for the host group.
+* The **Icon** field specifies the icon to be used for the hostgroup.
-* The **Map Icon** is the icon use for mapping.
+* The **Map Icon** is the icon used for mapping.
-* The **Geographic coordinates** field defines geographical coordinates used by the MAP module to position the resource on a map
+* The **Geographical Coordinates** field defines the geographical coordinates used by the MAP module to position the resource on a map.
-* The **RRD retention** field is expressed in days, it serves to define the duration of retention of the services belonging to this hostgroup in the RRD database.
-It will be the default duration defined in the **Administration > Options > CentStorage** menu if this value is not defined.
+* The **RRD Retention** field is expressed in days and is used to define the duration of retention of the services belonging to this hostgroup in the RRD database.
+It will be the default duration defined in the **Administration > Options** menu if this value is not defined.
-* The **Enable/disable resource** and **Comments** fields allow to enable or disable the host group and to make comments on it.
+* The **Activate/deactivate resource** and **Comments** fields allow the host group to be activated or deactivated and to be commented on.

 ## Creating a service group

 Go to the **Configuration > Services > Service Groups** menu and click on **Add**

-* The **Name** and **Description** fields describes the name and the description of the service group.
+* The **Name** and **Description** fields describe the name and description of the service group.
-* The **Linked Host Services** list allows us to choose the various services that will be included in this group.
+* The **Linked Host Services** list allows us to select the different services that will be included in this group.
-* The **Linked Host Group Services** list allows us to choose the services linked to a host group that will be part of this group.
+* The **Linked Host Group Services** list allows us to select the services linked to a host group that will be part of this group. of this group.
-* The **Linked Service Templates** list allows to deploy a service based on this template on all hosts linked to this group.
+* The **Linked Service Templates** list allows you to deploy a service based on this template to all hosts linked to this group.
-* The **Geo coordinates** field defines geographical coordinates used by the MAP module to position the resource on a map.
-  Define "Latitude,Longitude", for example for Rome coordinates set "41.53,12.32"
+* The **Geo Coordinates** field defines the geographical coordinates used by the MAP module to position the resource on a map.
+Define **"Latitude,Longitude"**, for example for **Rome** set the coordinates to **"41.53,12.32"**.
-* The **Status** and **Comments** fields allow to enable or disable the service group and to make comment on it.
+* The **Status** and **Comments** fields allow you to activate or deactivate the service group and to add comments.